seonghuilee/seonghuilee.github.io/menu/research.md

 #### || Parties, policy initiatives, and voter reactions

 + Mass Media Attention to Welfare State Reforms: Evidence from Britain (with Carsten Jensen)

-+ Escaping From Punishment?
-An Analysis of the Strategic Timing of Welfare State Reforms (with Georg Wenzelburger, Carsten Jensen, and Christoph Arndt)
++ The Magic of Nine Months: How Governments Time Welfare State Reforms Strategically (with Georg Wenzelburger, Carsten Jensen, and Christoph Arndt)

 + Belief Strength and Updating Policy Positions (with Carsten Jensen)